-Chain armors: must be at least 16-gauge, with an internal diameter of, at most, 3/8 of an inch.
+Chain armors: must be at least 16-gauge, with an internal diameter of, at most, 3/8".
 Regular chain armor consists of butted links.

-Augmented chain: chain augmented in some fashion from the standard '4 in 1,' such as plates attached to each other by chain, or any of the Persian/Chinese weaves.
+Augmented chain: chain augmented in some fashion from the standard 4 in 1, such as plates attached to each other by chain, or any of the Persian/Chinese weaves.